 “It’s about learning the language of business, and understanding the systems thinking for business,” reiterates Jacque from St Thomas.

 What do employers think of it?

-Mini MBA programs, in general, are under no misgivings as to the differences between full-time and mini in employers’ eyes—“any recruiter will know they aren’t equivalent,” Andrew Crisp notes.
+Employers are under no misgivings as to the differences between full-time and Mini MBA programs.
+"Any recruiter will know they aren’t equivalent,” Andrew Crisp notes.

-Employers, however, are increasingly drawn to the Mini MBA format to enhance the skills and business acumen of their employees.
+Companies, however, are increasingly drawn to the accelerated, online format to enhance the skills and business acumen of their employees.

-The Mini MBA at Farmer was set-up from demand by a local law firm, who wanted to expose their younger recruits to “a layer of business education”.
-Brad from Farmer, illustrates how this law firm saw the Mini MBA quickly accelerating the understanding, and the careers, of their junior intake.
+The Mini MBA program at Farmer was set-up from demand by a local law firm, who wanted to expose their younger recruits to “a layer of business education.”
+Brad from Farmer says this law firm saw the course quickly accelerating the understanding, and the careers, of their junior intake.

 Is it worthy of the ‘MBA’ name?

 It’s not surprising that many business schools reject the idea of the Mini MBA—it lacks the breadth and depth which makes a full-time MBA so valuable.